paveljurca/notes/en/spectrum.md

 **UPDATE** 9/10/2015

 I'm in version 1.1.
-The panel shows classes which span more hours.
-And if holiday, show a placeholder.
+The panel shows classes which span more hours or a placeholder if nothing happens.

 For the source code, just [let me know](http://jurcapavel.cz).